 SI-UK can help you apply to study Physiotherapy in the UK.
 Arrange your free consultation online or at our offices in Toronto today.

 Physiotherapy modules study the basic principle of healing, repair and movement analysis in year one, to patient assessment and management in year two.
 Your final year of study will involve providing an in-depth study on a subject within physiotherapy, plus a greater responsibility in clinical reasoning and decision making.

 Physiotherapy graduates will find roles at private practices or companies, the NHS or with sports teams and at sports centres.
 Specific roles will see you tend to the elderly, while undertaking orthopaedics, obstetrics, paediatrics and sports medicine.

 Source: The Times and Sunday Times Good University Guide 2019.

-Physiotherapy Entry Requirements for Canada
+Physiotherapy UK Entry Requirements

 Please note that entry requirements vary for each UK university.

 Where can I study Physiotherapy in the UK?